espreto/wpsploit/documentation/auxiliary/wp_youtube_embed_xss_scanner.md

   WP_USER                     yes       A valid username

 Description:
-  This module attempts to exploit a Cross-Site Scripting in Youtube Embed Plugin for Wordpress, version 3.3.2 and likely prior in order if the instance is vulnerable.
+  This module attempts to exploit an Authenticated Cross-Site Scripting in Youtube Embed Plugin for Wordpress, version 3.3.2 and likely prior in order if the instance is vulnerable.